2026 Kansas House of Representatives election: District 61

 The 61st district is represented by Republican Francis Awerkamp, who is eligible to run for re-election but has not yet stated if he will do so.

 District 62

 The 62nd district is represented by Republican Sean Willcott, who is eligible to run for re-election but has not yet stated if he will do so.

 District 63

 The 63rd district is represented by Republican Allen Reavis, who is eligible to run for re-election but has not yet stated if he will do so.

 District 64

 The 64th district is represented by Republican Lewis Bloom, who is eligible to run for re-election but has not yet stated if he will do so.

 District 65

 The 65th district is represented by Republican Shawn Chauncey, who is eligible to run for re-election but has not yet stated if he will do so.

 District 66

 The 66th district is represented by Democrat Sydney Carlin, who is running for re-election.

 District 67

-The 67th district is represented by Republican Angelina Roeser, who is eligible to run for re-election but has not yet stated if she will do so.
+The 67th district is represented by Republican Angelina Roeser, who is retiring.